ArchiveTeam/greader-grab/README.md

 Running without a warrior
 -------------------------

-To run this outside the warrior, clone this repository and run:
+To run this outside the warrior:

 (Ubuntu / Debian 7)